johnzastrow/johnzastrow.github.io/_posts/2012-06-03-recent-spatialite-news-may-2012.md

 ```

 > **spatialite CLI and spatialite\_gui tools:**
-> No changes at all: these tools will continue to automatically create and fully populate the “spatial\_ref\_sys” table when creating a new DB; exactly as before.
+> No changes at all: these tools will continue to automatically create and fully populate the "spatial\_ref\_sys" table when creating a new DB; exactly as before.
 Bye Sandro

-The overall “spatialite project” includes many ancillary helper programs and code as well.
+The overall "spatialite project" includes many ancillary helper programs and code as well.
 So, on May 5, 2012 Sandro wrote to announce the release of some new and revised helper tools.

-“I’m pleased to announce you all the following news:
+"I'm pleased to announce you all the following news:

 **a) a new library: ReadOSM**
 This library is intended to implement a parser supporting OSM datasets; both input formats OSM-XML and OSM-probuf are equally supported: